 Idaho Reading Indicator Scores

 The Idaho Reading Indicator (IRI) assesses the efficacy of the Idaho Reading Initiative, which was designed to ensure that all children master the skills needed to become successful readers.
 The assessment identifies which children struggle to read at grade level, in order to help school personnel provide additional support to these readers.
 Students are tested three times per year - in the fall, winter and spring.
-IRI scores are reported as the percent of students reading at grade level.
+For the purposes of this website, IRI scores are reported as the percent of 3rd Grade students reading at grade level on the spring IRI test only.
 The data are from the Idaho Department of Education, and they are disaggregated by grade and testing season.
 Data are not reported for subgroup populations with 10 or fewer students.